 3.4.3.
-Environment mode
+Environment mode: Are there bugs in my code?

 The environment mode allows you to detect common bugs in your implementation.
+It does not affect the logging level.

 You can set the environment mode in the solver configuration XML file: